wo-ghawfs/wo-temp/README.md

   - `AZURE_SUBSCRIPTION_ID`

 ### 3. File Processing
-For each app to deploy:
+For each app to update:

 1. **Get Files**:
    - Locates required files in app's workload-orchestration directory